Gedogen

-To give an example in layman's terms: a mother may tell her child he cannot have cookies from the cookie jar.
-The father, regardless of his beliefs, cannot tell the child it is okay to have a cookie as that would result in a conflict with the mother.
-If the father sees the child taking a cookie anyway, he may choose not to say anything.
-He may not want to punish or stop the child, but cannot condone the behavior either.
-The father may act as if nothing had happened to avoid a conflict with both his beliefs and the mother.
-He tolerates (Dutch "gedoogt") the behavior.
+To give an example in layman's terms: a parent may tell their child they cannot have cookies from the cookie jar.
+The grandparent, regardless of their beliefs, cannot tell the child it is okay to have a cookie as that would result in a conflict with the parent.
+If the grandparent sees the child taking a cookie anyway, they may choose not to say anything.
+They may not want to punish or stop the child, but cannot condone the behavior either.
+The grandparent may act as if nothing had happened to avoid a conflict with both their beliefs and the parent.
+They tolerate (Dutch "gedoogt") the behavior.